 Why is Moscow Mule served in a copper cup?

 The Moscow Mule history suggests that the drink creator chose to make it in a copper mug because his girlfriend owned a copper-making company.
 Now I don’t know how true this is, but I know that the gorgeous copper mug keeps this deliciously refreshing beverage nice and cold.
 This may have something to do with copper being a great thermal conductor taking on and keeping the temperature of what’s inside.

 Are bourbon and whiskey the same?

-Bourbon is actually a type of Whiskey.
+Bourbon is a type of Whiskey.
 What sets Bourbon apart from other kinds of Whiskey is the way it is made.
-All Whiskeys are fermented with grains, but Bourbons are made with at least 51% corn.
+All Whiskeys are fermented with grains; however, Bourbons made with at least 51% corn.

 What’s the difference between Ginger Ale and Ginger Beer?

 Seemly identical, Ginger Beer and Ginger Ale are two different drinks.
 The most noticeable difference is taste.
 Ginger Beer is brewed using real ginger, giving it a much stronger ginger flavor.
 While Ginger Ale is a carbonated drink ginger-flavored with ginger syrup, making it a lot sweeter.
 Though categorized as a beer, Ginger Beer typically contains less than 5% alcohol.